wasmerio/ate/README.md

         Tokera as authentication
 0.*.* - Estimated 1-month of work before enough bugs are solved and the API
         can be fully stabilised
-0.4.* - Will include functionality to execute commands remotely, will include
-        the authentication server support using a standardized object model and implementation of the command pattern
 ```

 ## High Level Design